pixelmocha/Virbella/README.md

 ## Questions

     How can your implementation be optimized?
-        - given time, I would have used Mongo with Mongoose to properly handle data mutaions and nesting data across tables (or joining).
-The json-server plugin is great, but it is no real database.
+        <p>- given time, I would have used Mongo with Mongoose to properly handle data mutaions and nesting data across tables (or joining).
+The json-server plugin is great, but it is no real database.</p>

     How much time did you spend on your implementation?
         - A total of 5 hours